forta-network/docs/docs/delegated-staking-introduction.md

 !!! warning "Delays"
     - Delegators are subject to a waiting period of 10 days to reclaim their FORT after initiating a stake withdrawal.
-    - When the pool owner changes the commission percentage, it becomes effective after two epochs (excluding current epoch).
+    - When the pool owner changes the commission percentage, it becomes effective in the next epoch.
+    - Once the commission is changed, it cannot be changed for two epochs (excluding current epoch).

 	These values are subject to change.